-Who Uses Digital Asset Management
+Who Uses Digital Asset Management, Anyways?

 Types of Users

-Marketing departments often need a “brand central” to house all logos, fonts, guidelines and campaign assets.
-This is where all the brand assets can be stored and organized at the brand-level rather than the individual level.
-From this system they can distribute assets, collaborate in house, and work with agencies and outside vendors.
+Marketing departments often need a “brand central” to house all logos, fonts, guidelines, and campaign assets.
+This is where all the brand assets can be stored and organized at the brand level rather than the individual level.
+From this system, they can distribute assets, collaborate in-house, and work with agencies and outside vendors.

-Event managers have to manage all types of work for the organization (company or non-profit), supports, and sponsors.
+Event managers have to manage all types of work for the organization (company or non-profit), support, and sponsors.
 The amount of content for internal communications and external distribution, even for a small event, is enormous.
 A DAM can help keep everyone organized and on the same page about what assets to use.

 When carrying hundreds or thousands of products, a retailer needs access to product information and marketing collateral.
 Access to information in a DAM helps the retailer sell goods from various brands and keep inventory information up to date.